Posts

 Chase

 The sun drives the seasons and the days between Legion ball and football practice.
-These were the best of times—running with Richie and his older brother Larry, living on unemployment and sponging off the old man—more interested in getting laid than getting paid.
-Traffic tickets, pecker tracks in the back seat, a police escort home after midnight.
-Mom wringing her hands like Lady Macbeth, crying out loud, “Where did I go wrong?”
-On one of those dog day Friday afternoons, things got kinda screwed up when I turned my Harley onto Diagonal Boulevard, a mile from home.
+These were the best of times—running with Richie and his older brother Larry, living on unemployment, sponging off the old man—more interested in getting laid than getting paid.
+Traffic tickets, pecker tracks in the back seat, a police escort home after midnight, mom wringing her hands like Lady Macbeth, crying out loud, “Where did I go wrong?”
+On one of those dog day Friday afternoons, I turned my Harley onto Diagonal Boulevard, a mile from home.
 A bubble machine lit up on a side street.
 I grabbed a handful of throttle—my risk insurance had expired—no license!
 The Harley roar and a siren alerted mom as I swung past the house, wind in my face, the fuzz on my ass.
-I looped on 74th Street and flew past Marlys Pederson's, a fantasy I had until I saw Phoebe Crouch the first day of seventh grade.
-At Portland, a busy thoroughfare, I said a prayer, and blew across without...
+I looped on 74th Street and flew past Marlys Pederson's, a fantasy I had until I saw Phoebe Crouch.
+At Portland, a busy thoroughfare, I said a prayer, and blew across without looking.
+I opened my eyes and was surprised to find myself alive. ...

 Follow the Stream Back Up